Imanolasolo/holbertonschool-low_level_programming/0x14-bit_manipulation/README.md

 * **1. 1**
   * [1-print_binary.c]: Function that prints the binary representation of a number.

-   *Format: see example
+   * Format: see example

-   *You are not allowed to use arrays
+   * You are not allowed to use arrays

-   *You are not allowed to use malloc
+   * You are not allowed to use malloc

-   *You are not allowed to use the % or / operators
+   * You are not allowed to use the % or / operators

 * **2. 10**

   * [2-get_bit.c]: Function that returns the value of a bit at a given index

-    * where index is the index, starting from 0 of the bit you want to get
+    * where `index` is the index, starting from 0 of the bit you want to get

-    *Returns: the value of the bit at index index or -1 if an error occured
+    * Returns: the value of the bit at index or -1 if an error occured

 * **3. 11**